mirfan899/sppas/Packager/doc/01_introduction/13_how_to_use.md

 ### What SPPAS can do?

 Here is the list of functionalities available to annotate automatically speech data and to analyse annotated files:

-1. **Automatic Annotations**
+1. **Automatic and semi-automatic annotations**

     - **Momel/INTSINT**:     modelling melody
     - **IPUs segmentation**: utterance level segmentation